oknono/dead_or_alive/README.md

 # dead_or_alive
-Check wether a person is alive or dead - using Wikipedia as a reference Given a name, return if:
+Check wether a person is alive or dead - using Wikipedia as a reference.
+Given a name, return if:
 - Person is dead (e.g. James Brown)
 - Person is alive (e.g. Dick Cheney)
 - Person's name is ambiguous (optional: give suggestions)